thednp/svg-path-commander/README.md

   rotate: 15, // Z axis rotation
   scale: 0.75, // uniform scale on X, Y, Z axis
   skew: 15, // skew 15deg on the X axis
-  origin: [15, 0] // if not specified, it will calculate a bounding box to determine a proper `transform-origin` }
+  origin: [15, 0] // if not specified, it will use the default origin value [0, 0]
+}
 const transformed2DPathString = new SVGPathCommander(path).transform(transform).toString();